watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/chem_soft.rst

 ====================================================

 This chemical softening unit model calculates the chemical dose required for target removal of hardness causing components.
-The model also calculates the size the mixer, flocculator, sedimentation basin and the recarbonation basin.
-This chemical softening model
+The model also calculates the size of the mixer, flocculator, sedimentation basin and the recarbonation basin.
+This chemical softening model:
    * supports steady-state only
    * predicts the outlet concentration of :math:`\text{Ca}^{2+}` and :math:`\text{Mg}^{2+}`
    * is verified against literature data